How you can help victims of Hurricane Dorian

 13435 S McCall Rd, Unit 10, Port Charlotte, 941- 473-0528

-The agency announced on Facebook that they are serving as a donation site on behalf of Agape Flights for supplies for those affected by Hurricane Dorian.
-They will be collecting until Wednesday, Sept.
+The agency announced on Facebook that it is serving as a donation site on behalf of Agape Flights for supplies for those affected by Hurricane Dorian.
+It will be collecting until Wednesday, Sept.
 11.

 Krista’s Cheese Kakery